agerlet/QuizX/README.md

 The teacher portal is a react project to present the answers to the teacher.

 For more info, please find this [README.md](./teacher/README.md) for teacher portal.

+## Unit tests

+Some of the unit tests reply on the docker container dynamodb-local.

+    # At the root of this repository, run the following script to start dynamodb-local.
+    $ ./scripts/start-dynamodb-local.sh

+    # At the root of this repository, run the following script to stop & remove dynamodb-local.
+    $ ./scripts/stop-dynamodb-local.sh